jonasvinther/medusa/README.md

   medusa [command]

 Available Commands:
-  export      Export Vault secrets as yaml help        Help about any command import      Import a yaml file into a Vault instance
+  completion  Generate the autocompletion script for the specified shell decrypt     Decrypt an encrypted Vault output file into plaintext in stdout delete      Recursively delete all secrets below the given path encrypt     Encrypt a Vault export file onto stdout or to an output file export      Export Vault secrets as yaml help        Help about any command import      Import a yaml file into a Vault instance version     Print the version number of Medusa

 Flags:
   -a, --address string     Address of the Vault server -h, --help               help for medusa
-  -k, --insecure         Allow insecure server connections when using SSL -t, --token string     Vault authentication token
+  -k, --insecure           Allow insecure server connections when using SSL
+      --kubernetes         Authenticate using the Kubernetes JWT token -n, --namespace string   Namespace within the Vault server (Enterprise only) -r, --role string        Vault role for Kubernetes JWT authentication -t, --token string       Vault authentication token

-Use "medusa [command] --help" for more information about a command.
+Use "medusa [command] --help" for more information about a command
 ```